Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 However, once you have met that minimum duty, we recommend that you look up the voter registration status of each candidate to determine if the candidate is indeed registered to vote.
 In that sense, this is like the review of a petition in lieu of filing fee, where the reviewer can rely on the affidavit, or look up the registered voter status.
 If you look up one candidate’s status, you should look up everyone’s.
 Our candidate application forms reflect our recommendation to check registration status, as they have a check-box for indicating this review of the registration status by the filing authority.

-Note that under Section 145.003 (declaration of ineligibility), you must respond to any paperwork presented to you alleging lack of VR status by reviewing what is presented to determine if it is a conclusive public record of ineligibility.
+Note that under Election Code Section 145.003 (declaration of ineligibility), you must respond to any paperwork presented to you alleging lack of VR status by reviewing what is presented to determine if it is a conclusive public record of ineligibility.

 I have a candidate who applied to vote, but the effective date of registration is after the filing period.
 Is that enough?